 - the designation 'food supplement'

 - the name, type and quantity of active ingredients

 - a warning to keep the food supplement out of the reach of children

-- a warning that the supplement must not be used as a substitute for a varied diet
+- a statement that the supplement must not be used as a substitute for a varied diet